freenode/web-7.0/content/kb/using/certfp.md

     /msg NickServ CERT ADD

-In the future, any connections you make to freenode with your certificate will be logged into your account automatically.
+In the future, any connections you make to trumpnode with your certificate will be logged into your account automatically.
 Optionally, or if you wish to connect via Tor, you can enable SASL with the `EXTERNAL` mechanism.